Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Abstract

 \section{Abstract}

 Population-synthesis codes are an unique tool to explore the parameter space of massive binary star evolution and binary compact object (BCO) formation.
 Most population-synthesis codes are based on the same stellar evolution model, limiting our ability to explore the main uncertainties.
-Our code \sevn{} overcomes this issue by interpolating the main stellar properties from a set of pre-computed evolutionary tracks.
+Here, we present the new version of the code \sevn{}, which overcomes this issue by interpolating the main stellar properties from a set of pre-computed evolutionary tracks.
+We describe the new interpolation and adaptive time-step algorithms of \sevn{}, and the main upgrades on single and binary evolution.
 With \sevn{}, we evolved $1.2\times10^9$ binaries in the metallicity range $0.0001\leq Z \leq 0.03$, exploring a number of models for electron-capture, core-collapse and pair-instability supernovae, different assumptions for common envelope, stability of mass transfer, quasi-homogeneous evolution and stellar tides.
 We find that stellar evolution has a dramatic impact on the formation of single and binary compact objects.
 Just by slightly changing the overshooting parameter ($\lambda_{\rm ov}=0.4$, 0.5) and the pair-instability model, the maximum mass of a black hole can vary from $\approx{60}$ to $\approx{100}\ \Msun$.
 Furthermore, the formation channels of BCOs and the merger efficiency we obtain with \sevn{} show significant differences with respect to the results of other population-synthesis codes, even when the same binary-evolution parameters are used.
 For example, the main traditional formation channel of BCOs is strongly suppressed in our models: at high metallicity ($Z\gtrsim{0.01}$) only $<20$\% of the merging binary black holes and binary neutron stars form via this channel, while other authors found fractions $>70$\%.
-The local BCO merger rate density of our fiducial models is consistent with the most recent estimates by the LIGO--Virgo--KAGRA collaboration.